uber/react-vis/docs/treemap.md

 - Size of gap in pixels

 Determines gap between leaves.
 If not set gap will be same as padding value.
-Set 0 for remove inner gap.
+Set 0 to remove inner gap.